hhtokpinar/sqfEntity/README.md

 *STEP 2*

-Run this script with this parameters.

-**databaseName:** Specify a name for your database to use for the database connection

-**bundledDatabasePath:** File path of your copied database
+Run these functions to convert the model to annotation

     final bundledDbModel = await convertDatabaseToModelBase(
         databaseName: 'chinook.db',
         bundledDatabasePath: 'assets/chinook.sqlite');

-*STEP 3*

-Run this function to convert the model to annotation

     final String modelConstString =
         SqfEntityConverter(bundledDbModel).createConstDatabase();

+**databaseName:** Specify a name for your database to use for the database connection

+**bundledDatabasePath:** File path of your copied database

 That's all.
 Set clipboard to paste codes

       await Clipboard.setData(ClipboardData(text: modelConstString));